VasileDurlesteanu/W3schools_diary/README.md

 # W3schools_diary

 #Javascript
-need to edit and add from notes
+need to edit and add from notes.

 11.10.2021 learned some stuff, edit later